Peter-Nhan/Peter-Nhan.github.io/_pages/about.md

 Hopefully it will help you in a way, as it is a way for me to document things for my 'future' self as my 'current' self will tend to forget things. :-)

-Below is a dynamic list, message me (LinkedIn/signal/whatsapp...morse code..smoke signal) if you are exploring something interesting that I should look into as well.
+Message me (LinkedIn/signal/whatsapp...morse code..smoke signal) and let me know if you are exploring something interesting that I should look into as well.

+Below is a dynamic list I am exploring:
 ### Current things
 - Webhooks with Python
 - Terraform